stephendavidmarsh/qbdeferred/README.md

 The `add` method takes an object or an array of objects that represent records to be created.
 Each key/value in an object is a field and the value to set it to.
 There is no requirement for each object to have the same set of fields.

 If `add` is called with an array, the returned Deferred will be resolved with an array of new RIDs.
-With a single value, it will be resolved with the sole new RID.
+Their order corresponds to the order of the objects in the array passed to `add`.
+If `add` is called with a single object, it will be resolved with the sole new RID.

 **Examples:**